Oneuri/RmeMT/README.md

 # RmeMT

-# *Let the program read you the book for you!
+# *Let the program read the book for you!

 yes.
 You just have to follow few steps!
 Recently I am going through many research papers.
 I always get stressed only by looking at the size of the paper.